aaronz1414/kit-platform/README.md

 ## Examples of things I'd do with more time

--   Implement the remaining resolvers (I've added what I was imagining the remainder of the API to be as comments in the schema)
+-   Implement the remaining resolvers (I've added what I was imagining the remainder of the API to be as comments in the schema).
+-   Move the database utils over to a prop module in libs so that the relative imports aren't needed in ContentProgressRepository.
+-   Add a table constraint to content_progress to prevent invalid states (for example, a row of type 'article' should have a null value for latest_question_id).
+-   Add transactions (and potentially retry logic for aborted transactions) in the mutation resolvers.
 -   Add dataloader with a batch query for fetching the fields on the entity resolvers/type resolvers (so that if all articles were loaded along with their progress for example, that would only result in one batch query rather